CatrickLee/SilvanX-Website/README.md

 ---

-## 🛠️ AWS Architecture & Demonstrated Skills:
+🛠️ Core AWS Architecture & Demonstrated Skills:
-| Amazon S3 | Configured as the Origin for the static website content.
-| Ensured Block Public Access is enabled for security.
-| Durability/Availability (Storage Class), Security (Access Control, Bucket Policies)
-| Amazon CloudFront | Implemented as a Content Delivery Network (CDN) to cache content at Edge Locations for high performance and low latency.
+Deploys a secure, highly-available Serverless Static Website, demonstrating proficiency in key AWS SAA concepts and cloud security best practices.

+Skills:
+Amazon CloudFront: Used for global caching and low-latency delivery.
-| Origin Access Control (OAC) | Crucial Security Implementation: Used to secure the S3 bucket.
-CloudFront is the only entity allowed to retrieve objects from S3, ensuring the S3 bucket remains non-publicly accessible.
+Origin Access Control: Secured the S3 origin, making CloudFront the only entity authorized to retrieve content.
-| Security Best Practices, Access Management, Defense-in-Depth.
-| AWS Certificate Manager (ACM) | Provisioned a Public Certificate to enable secure communication (HTTPS) between the user and the CloudFront distribution.
-| Security (Encryption in Transit), SSL/TLS Management.
+Amazon S3: Configured as the non-public website Origin with Block Public Access enabled.
-| Amazon Route 53 | Configured the DNS record for `SilvanX.com` using an Alias Record to point to the CloudFront distribution endpoint.
+Amazon Route 53: Utilized Alias Records for DNS resolution, pointing the apex domain (SilvanX.com) to the CloudFront distribution.
-| High Availability (Alias Records), DNS Management.
-| Fully decoupled serverless and stateless web tier.
-| Architectural Design, Well-Architected Framework (Cost Optimization).
+AWS Certificate Manager: Provisioned SSL/TLS for mandated HTTPS.

+Cloud Architecture:
+Designed a fully decoupled web tier with zero infrastructure to manage.
+Prioritized Security, Performance Efficiency, and Cost Optimization.

 ---

-## ⚙️ Deployment Strategy
+⚙️ Deployment Strategy:
 The website was deployed manually via the AWS Management Console to gain hands-on experience with service configuration.

 Steps: